liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 sudo chown $USER:$USER $HOME/.kube/k3s.yaml
 export KUBECONFIG="$HOME/.kube/k3s.yaml"
 ```
+N.B.: You need to export the KUBECONFIG environment variable each time you open a new terminal by running, as above, `export KUBECONFIG="$HOME/.kube/k3s.yaml"`

 Before proceeding with the [liqo](https://liqo.io) installation, wait for all the pod to be in `Running` status.
 You can check it by executing `kubectl get pod --all-namespaces`.